 - Multiple VPNs Method: Another option would be to connect to a server using one virtual private network and then, while remaining connected, use a different VPN software to connect to yet another server elsewhere.
 This requires a subscription to two different services and usually isn’t as easy to do as you would hope.

-- Router/Computer Method: The final method to set up double VPN is to set up a VPN on your internet router, connect to the internet through that router and then connect to a separate VPN from the device.
+- Router/Computer Method: The final method to set up double VPN is to set up a VPN on your Wifi router, connect to the internet through that router and then connect to a separate VPN from the device.

 Which VPNs Offer Double VPN?